-NEW PROCEDURE FOR FOOD SYSTEMS STUDENTS WHO ARE ALSO EMPLOYED WITH THE UNIVERSITY: If you are a Plant Science student who is also employed with the University of Minnesota in any way, you must complete your reimbursement application online through the Chrome River system.
+PROFESSIONAL CONFERENCE REIMBURSEMENT PROCEDURE FOR PLANT SCIENCE STUDENTS WHO ARE ALSO EMPLOYED WITH THE UNIVERSITY: If you are a Plant Science student who is also employed with the University of Minnesota in any way, you must complete your reimbursement application online through the Chrome River system.
 We recommend that you complete the online application in its entirety (as much as you are able), and then schedule an appointment with departmental finance officer Anna Sidorenko (email@example.com) to complete the online application. > You will still need to confirm the eligibility of your conference with Professor Neil Anderson, alert Lauren Matushin of your attendance prior to your trip, retain physical copies of all receipts of your trip, and send Lauren your one-page reflection and list of students in your group (if applicable).

 For any questions, contact Lauren Matushin at firstname.lastname@example.org.

-One of the ways that our students learn about their future careers is by attending professional plant science-related conferences such as the Northern Green Expo and the American Society of Agriculture annual meeting.
-The major supports this important component of student learning by covering the cost of attendance for these conferences, up to $250.
+One of the ways that our students learn about their future careers is by attending professional plant science-related conferences such as the Northern Green Expo and the American Society of Agriculture Annual Meeting.
+The Plant Science major supports this important component of student learning by covering the cost of attendance for these conferences, up to $250 per student.
 Some of the conferences that you can be reimbursed for are listed below, though these are not the only conferences that are eligible.
 If there is another conference that fits your career goals that is not on this list please contact Neil Anderson (email@example.com) to get approval for conference reimbursement.

 - ASA-CSSA-SSSA/ESA joint meetings